 Magical Molly.
 A parody of how Puella Magi Madoka Magica would turn out if dubbed by 4Kids Entertainment, the "parody" simply consists of the following: create character/episode page, change Japanese names to American ones, apply mild censorship, rinse, repeat.
 There is almost no humor in the articles, and most of the "censorship" consists of very superficial things such as Family-Friendly Firearms and Never Say "Die", with no thoughtful insights as to what 4Kids would actually do to Madoka.
 And even that is removed at one point, defeating the whole purpose of the parody.
 Furthermore, the author often treats the characters as if they were simply the original Madoka characters with their names changed, which can be seen on the ask blog.
 There are even merchandise pages that, like the characters, mostly consist of official Madoka merchandise with the names changed; the wealth of fictional Magical Molly merchandise only further strengthens the Sonichu analogies.
 Most of the "original" art simply consists of Madoka Magica clip art hastily photoshopped over generic backgrounds, always using the same Impact font.
 The author recently tried to justify the page by subtly suggesting it was a rewriting/repackaging of Madoka rather than a parody, but the fact remains that it takes 4Kids' most reviled dubbing practices and does nothing to make them interesting or funny.
 For what it's worth, however, the author takes criticism quite well and seems to treat Magical Molly! as an Old Shame (even if he continues to update it).

 Transsexual.org is a website owned by Jennifer Diane Reitz, a.k.a.
 Chatoyance, former webcomic artist now most infamous for her The Conversion Bureau stories.
 The same hatred of men that permeates her other works, unfortunately, radiates from this one.
-It claims to be full of advice for transgender people (mostly MtF) but it's actually full of offensive gender stereotypes, very outdated and outright false information, loads of misandry and creepy idealization of women, a autobiography of the site owner that's most likely complete bullshit, and an infamous personality quiz that pretty much labels anyone as mentally female.
-It even gives tips on how to cheat on psych tests for gender reassignment surgery (which anyone with a half a brain should never, ever do).
-There are numerous blogs and websites dedicated to warning people about the site, most LGBT groups want nothing to do with Reitz, and even Encyclopedia Dramatica of all places is openly disgusted by it.
-The worst part is that the site's name may end up luring in people with gender identity confusion, thus feeding this propaganda and misinformation to them at their most vulnerable (some have speculated this might be the page's actual purpose).
+It claims to be full of advice for transgender people (mostly MtF) but it's actually full of offensive gender stereotypes, very outdated and outright false information, loads of misandry, very creepy to the point of dehumanizing idealization/idolization of women, a condesending tone despite JDR not being a professional, an autobiography of the site owner that's most likely complete bullshit and a transparent sympathy grab, and an infamously insane personality quiz that pretty much labels anyone as mentally female.
+It even gives tips on how to cheat on psych tests for gender reassignment surgery (which anyone with a half a brain should never, ever do and which JDR freely admits to doing).
+There are numerous blogs and websites dedicated to warning people about the site, most LGBT groups want nothing to do with Reitz, and even Encyclopedia Dramatica of all places is openly disgusted by it (they even consider it her Moral Event Horizon).
+The worst part is that the site's name may end up luring in people with gender identity confusion, thus feeding this propaganda and misinformation to them at their most vulnerable (some have speculated this might be the page's REAL purpose).
 The whole thing has been described by most reviewers as "if Buffalo Bill ran a advice website".